XAI-Demonstrator/xai-demonstrator/docs/user-guide/getting-started.md

 !!! warning "Download size"

-    This will download several GB of files from the GitHub Container Registry!
+    This will download several GB of files from the _GitHub Container Registry_!

 !!! info "Permissions"